apeura/project-work-hangman/README.md

 After reviewing the screencast a few potential bugs were noticed:
   - When player loses the game the last picture doesn't print
-  - score_is_added_to_top50 function should delete the worst score so there are no conflicts with adding the new score So there are a few oversights in the code that can be patched relatively easily.
+  - score_is_added_to_top50 function should delete the worst score so there are no conflicts with adding the new score

+These oversights are minor and can be patched relatively easily.